josephmancuso/django-heroku-production/README.md

  Just complete the first few steps and stop at the `S3 for Django static files` header.
 [Only Do The First Steps That Require You To Create A Bucket And A User](https://www.caktusgroup.com/blog/2014/11/10/Using-Amazon-S3-to-store-your-Django-sites-static-and-media-files/)

+### Create an Amazon RDS PostgreSQL database.
+If you want to put your Django project in production, you'll need an external database.
+Amazon RDS allows you to set up a reliable production database.
+Once again everything involving Django is done for you, just put your information in your `.env` file.

 ### Set up your `.env` variables
 Make sure you set up your `django-environ` variables inside the `.env` inside the root of your project (Same place as where your manage.py file is).
 Don't commit your actual `.env` to source-control!
+Add it to your .gitignore file.

 ```python
     # This is WRONG